google/google-toolbox-for-mac/Docs/Development.md

 1. Examine what has changed; determine the appropriate new version number.

-1. Update the version number in the `.podspec` file.
+1. Update the version number.

+    Run the `update_version.py` script to update the appropriate files with the new version number, by passing in the new version (must be in X.Y.Z format).

+    ```sh
+    ./update_version.py 1.3.1
+    ```

     Submit the changes to the repo.